Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 If you have questions about alternate format materials, testing accommodations, or other academic accommodations, you are encouraged to contact the Office of Disability Services as early as possible.

-The program office and its classrooms are accessed by a short set of stairs.
-The building does not have an elevator.
+The program office and its classrooms are on the ground level and is fully air conditioned.
 The restroom is located on the ground level.
-The building’s entrance, doorways, and pathways/hallways are less than 32 in.
-(82 cm.) wide.
+The building’s entrance, doorways, and pathways/hallways are spacious.
 The program does not have a separate study/library, computer space, or student lounge.

-The program includes multi-day excursions involving hiking across a lava flow, visiting a volcanic crater, and touring the coast.
-A weeklong stay in Fiji also takes place.
+The program includes multi-day excursions involving hiking across a lava flow, visiting a volcanic crater, and touring the coast in Samoa.
+A nine-day stay in Fiji and weeklong orientation in Hawai‘i also take place.
 You should expect to stand, walk, and hike for long periods of time.
 A pair of comfortable, rubber-soled, waterproof shoes is recommended.
 Program excursions may occasionally vary to take advantage of dynamic learning opportunities.

-You will live on the campus of the University of the South Pacific in Alafua throughout the semester.
-The program also includes homestays in village settings.
-The program’s homestay coordinator will be responsible for placing you in your homestays.
+You will live in the home of a Samoan family in the Apia area for nine weeks of the semester.
+The program’s other accommodations include a homestay in a village, beach fales in Savai‘i, and hostel dormitories in Hawai‘i and Fiji.
+The program’s homestay coordinator will be responsible for placing you in your nine-week homestay in Apia.
 These placements are made based, first, on health concerns, including any allergies or dietary needs, to the extent possible.
 Homestays offer regular access to a refrigerator for storing medication.
 The physical accessibility of homestay options is currently limited.
 If you have questions about homestay accessibility, you are encouraged to contact the Office of Disability Services as early as possible.

 Main food staples include taro, breadfruit, and green bananas.
 Imported rice has also become a mainstay of the diet.
 Fish — both canned and fresh — and local vegetables are available.
 Papaya and ripe bananas are available year round while other fruits, including oranges, pineapples, mangoes, and guava, are seasonal.
 There are few grains, beans, or sprouts, but many leafy greens.
 Typical meats served are chicken and pork.
 Maintaining a vegetarian or vegan diet may be possible.